tiskw/random-fourier-features/examples/gpc_for_mnist/README.md

-# Gaussian process classifier using Random Fourier Features for MNIST dataset
+# Gaussian Process Classifier using Random Fourier Features for MNIST Dataset

-This directory provides an example usage of the RFF Gaussian process classifier using MNIST dataset.
+This directory provides an example of the Gaussian process classifier with random Fourier features for MNIST dataset.

 The training script in this directory supports both CPU/GPU training.
 For the GPU training, you need to install Tensorflow 2.x (Tensorflow 1.x is not supported).